loopDelicious/kubernetes-chaos/README.md

 # Building resilient APIs with chaos engineering

-The example that follows supports an article published on _[Better Practices](https://medium.com/better-practices)_.
-Learn more about chaos engineering [here](https://medium.com/@joycelin.codes/chaos-d3ef238ec328).
+The example that follows supports an article published on _Better Practices_.
+Learn more about [Building resilient APIs with chaos engineering](https://medium.com/@joycelin.codes/chaos-d3ef238ec328).

+## Getting Started

 This sample app is forked from Google's [Hipster Shop: Cloud-Native Microservices Demo Application](https://github.com/GoogleCloudPlatform/microservices-demo) - a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.
 The application works on any Kubernetes cluster (such as a local one).

-## Getting Started

 #### Set up Gremlin and create a Kubernetes cluster on EKS